genesiscardozo/Pensamiento-Computacional-UBA/README.md

-# Pensamiento-Computacional-UBA
+# Learning Python Journey
-This repository hosts a comprehensive collection of exercises and projects of Computational Thinking in Python.
+This repository houses a complete collection of exercises and projects from my Python learning path acquired in various courses/universities.